John Africa

 Born Vincent Leaphart in the Mantua neighborhood of West Philadelphia.
 His father, Frederick Leaphart, was a handyman, while his mother, Lennie Mae, was a homemaker.
 He was one of ten children.
 Lennie Mae died suddenly in her early 40s, and Africa later blamed the hospital for her death.
 As a child, he was "painfully thin" and underweight.
 At age 9, he was transferred to a school for slow learners to learn simple trades.
 He would continue to struggle in school and drop out at age 16.

 Drafted by the US Army during the Korean War, Leaphart would serve over a year in an infantry unit.
 He would later remark on the contrast between the sunrise over the Korean mountains and the ugly gunfire of war.
-Upon his return, he met Dorothy Clark, and they were married shortly thereafter at 29.
+Upon his return, he met Dorothy Clark, and they were married shortly after that at 29.
 She would later describe their marriage as ordinary, and friends described Leaphart as levelheaded and dependable, noting that Dorothy would help him with his reading and writing skills.
-In 1971 they moved his family to the Powelton neighborhood in West Philadelphia, close to the University of Pennsylvania.
+In 1971, they moved his family to the Powelton neighborhood in West Philadelphia, close to the University of Pennsylvania.

 Community Housing Inc. was a cooperative in which members pooled money together to buy a handful of buildings to live in with the idea of rebelling against an oppressive society that bulldozed homes to make way to build more academic housing.
 Although the area had a large majority of academic residents, Leaphart was seen as eccentric yet tolerable as the area was diverse.
 Faced with foreclosure, the co-op stepped in and purchased his home so he could remain living there.

 In 1972, Leaphart changed his name to John Africa to represent the continent where life began.
-He managed to attract people in the Philadelphia area willing to believe in his ideologies.
+He managed to attract people in the Philadelphia area who were willing to believe in his ideologies.
 He later met Donald Glassey, a social worker from the University of Pennsylvania, who was so intrigued by Africa’s teachings that he volunteered to write and compile illiterate Africa’s thoughts into a book.
 Glassey's notes were eventually the basis of "The Guidelines."
 With Glassey, Africa moved his new organization to a house on Pearl Street in West Philadelphia.

 After parting ways with Glassey due to differing ideologies, Africa made "The Guidelines" the primary source for his teachings and the principles of MOVE, founded in 1972 as the Christian Movement for Life.
 The Guidelines articulated teachings such as strict vegetarianism and the inherent value of all living things.
 MOVE accepted members regardless of their past and taught lessons on corruption, racism, and the need for individuality in an increasingly technological society.
 Further, the organization protested animal cruelty in zoos, the education system, and police brutality.
 Consequently, the police engaged in heavy surveillance around members of MOVE.